-All research students, whether full-time, part-time, fee-paying or sponsored, must enrol as a student of the University at the beginning of their studies and at the beginning of the academic session for each subsequent year of their course.
+All research students, whether full-time, part-time, fee-paying or sponsored and regardless of the area of study, must enrol as a student of the University at the beginning of their studies and at the beginning of the academic session for each subsequent year of their course.
 When you enrol, you will be undertaking to comply with the University's General Regulations, which apply to all students, and with the specific Regulations applying to your particular course of study.